SayHelloGmbH/hello-roots/README.md

+# Project no longer maintained

+**This project is no longer maintained**.
+Please use https://github.com/sayhellogmbh/hello-fse instead.

 # Project Description

 This is a boilerplate WordPress theme by [say hello](https://sayhello.ch).
 It has an object oriented php architecture and comes with some very handy build workflows for CSS and JavaScript.